 Getting hiccups, a runny nose, and even persistent sneezing after bariatric surgery is normal.
-These annoyances are minor side effects outweighed by all the benefits of weight loss surgery in Mexico.
+These annoyances are minor side effects outweighed by all the benefits of gastric sleeve in Mexico.

 What Your Body is Telling You

 A runny nose, hiccups, burps, or sneezing while eating usually means one thing – you should stop eating!
 If you get hiccups or a runny nose during a meal, you should know it’s best not to take another bite of food.

 That’s your stomach telling you, “This is your last warning.
 One more bite, and you may puke or even stretch your stomach pouch.”
 You must be mindful of how you feel and pay attention to your body’s signals.

 “When I get a single hiccup.
 If I stop eating, then thats it.
 No more hiccups.
 But if I ignore it and take just one more bite, full-blown hiccups!” – Rachel, Gastric Sleeve Surgery